secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/search-marketing/index.html.md

 ---
 layout: handbook-page-toc
-title: "Inbound Marketing"
+title: "Search Marketing"
-description: "The Inbound Marketing focuses on growing revenue for GitLab by increasing traffic and improving conversion rates on GitLab's public websites"
+description: "The Search Marketing focuses on growing revenue for GitLab by increasing traffic and improving conversion rates on GitLab's public websites"
 ---

 ## On this page